02-003 Code of Conduct_20212-003

 Members shall conduct themselves with decorum at all meetings in accordance with the

-Board.
-Respect for delegations, fellow Members and Staff requires that all Members show
+Local Board.
+Respect for delegations, fellow Members and Staff requires that all

 5. Transparency and Openness in Decision Making

-public manner so that the process, logic and rationale which were used to reach conclusions or
+open and public manner so that the process, logic and rationale which were used to

 6. Improper Use of Influence

-the decision of another person to the private advantage of oneself or immediate relative, staff
+influence the decision of another person to the private advantage of oneself or

 For the purposes of this provision, “private advantage” does not include a matter that: